JiananJian/SNr_Model_ACC/README.md

 Step 9.
 The outputs "task5_*.bin" are stored in "/ocean/projects/mth240008p/jjian".
 Step 10.
 Download the output files to the local folder.
 Step 11.
 Run "task5.m" in Matlab to visualize the data.

+********************* task9 ****************
+task5 saves the entire first-spike PSTH timespike data. task9 does the same calculation but only saves the histogram counts.
+Run "nvc -acc -Minfo=accel -o task9.out task9.c" to compile the program.
+Run "./run_task9.sh -GPe 0.030476 -tau 8.384470 -HCN zero -o task9a1" to caluclate the first-spike PSTH.
+The output is an array saved in "/ocean/projects/mth240008p/jjian/task9a1_c.bin".
+The array has 101 elements.
+The first 100 elements are the histogram counts in each bin [0, 0.5], ..., to [49.5, 50].
+The last element is the total number of trials.

+Run "task9_job.mat" in matlab.
+It generates a shell program "run_task9v3.sh".
+Run "chmod +x run_task9v3.sh" to make it executable.
+Run "./run_task9v3.sh" to caluclate a list of first-spike PSTH with parameters from "tau_values.m".
+Download the files "/ocean/projects/mth240008p/jjian/task9a*_c.bin" to the local folder.
+Run "task9.m" in matlab and save the data into matlab data format with the propriate name such as "GPe_den.m".
+Edit line 2-4 of "task9_job.mat" for different experiment conditions, repeat the program and generate "GPe_den.m",  "GPe_som.m",  "GPe_zero.m", "Str_den.m",  "Str_som.m", and "Str_zero.m".
+Run "task9p2.mat" in matlab and visualized the histograms.